linneaskardin/django-reactjs-champagne/README.md

     - djreact - has the stucture of a djang app. templates - contains the templates for the fron-end
     - map - contains the map-page
+        - management - contains scripts for uploading data or translating property borders coordinate systems.
+The scripts are run by typing python manage.py <scriptname> in the terminal
     - menuapp - has the structure of a react app and contains the creation of the navigation bar.